-One of the biggest new features in Android O is a picture-in-picture mode that lets you watch videos in a floating window while you're using other apps.
-Honestly, it's awesome and intuitive, but there are a few ground rules you'll need to learn to master the new feature.
+One of the biggest features of Android Oreo is a picture-in-picture mode that lets you watch videos in a floating window while you're using other apps.
+Honestly, it's fantastic and intuitive, but there are a few ground rules you'll need to learn to master the new feature.

-Only certain apps will offer full support for the new PiP feature when Android O officially rolls out later this year.
+Currently, only a few apps support PiP mode, as the feature has a pretty limited usage.
 Some features aren't patently obvious, either, like returning to full-screen mode or dismissing the floating video window.
 So to clear up any confusion you may have, we'll dig into Android 8.0's new Picture-in-Picture feature below.

 The rest of the PiP experience should be incredibly intuitive.
 If you need to move the window, just drag it to a spot that suits you better.
 If you want to close it out, you've got two options — either tap the video window, then press the "X" button, or drag the window to the very bottom of your screen and let go.